minchi19/chat-code-interpreter/README.md

 - Dynamic code generation using OpenAI API.
 - Safe code execution based on user queries.
 - Simple Chainlit-based conversational UI.
+- General Chit-Chat: The assistant can also engage in general conversation, responding to user messages.

 ## Requirements